 Animal Stray Period

 Virginia law requires the shelter to keep strays on the premises for at least five or up to 10 days to give owners the time to find them.
 You cannot adopt a stray until this period is complete.

 Applications are taken on a first-come, first-served basis.
 If others are ahead of you and you have met all adoption requirements, we will notify you if you become first in line, if someone else adopts the animal, or if its owner reclaims it.
 If you are unable to adopt your first choice, we will hold your application on file for three months.

-Pre-adoption counseling sessions are required for dogs and some small companion animals.
+Pre-adoption counseling sessions may be required for dogs and some small companion animals.
 The session, done only for the first fully approved applicant, is an educational session at the shelter in which an adoption counselor will review helpful equipment and tools, the animal’s personality and behavior, and give the adopter an opportunity to ask any questions.

 In some cases in-home visits may be required and/or other requirements may be necessary prior to adoption.